• Home

 by Moti Nativ

-Yochanan Rywerant began learning from Dr. Feldenkrais about the Method in 1952; I was then two years old.
+Yochanan Rywerant began learning from Dr. Feldenkrais about the Method in 1952, when I was two years old.
 Many people learned from and followed Yochanan for decades.
-I was lucky to have the opportunity to become Yochanan’s student and friend, during the last two years of his life.
+I was lucky to have the opportunity to become Yochanan’s student and friend during the last two years of his life.

 I was the last student to be accepted into his training.